6-Week Digital Parenting Program - Introductory Offer - Save $50

 Your Instructor

-I’m an ADHD parent (with an ADHD diagnosis myself) and I’ve navigated my way through all aspects of raising a daughter with ADHD (& much more).
+I’m an ADHD parent (with an ADHD diagnosis myself) and I’ve navigated my way through all aspects of raising a daughter with ADHD (& much more), into a healthy, beautiful adult human.
 She is now a young adult with ADHD and our journey continues to evolve.

-After my daughter’s diagnosis in 2013, I established a local support group in Sydney, Australia offering support and education to parents of children with ADHD.
-Since then my passion has been supporting others on the same journey, using the benefit of the knowledge I’ve gained along the way.
+I created a local support group in Sydney, Australia offering support and education to parents of children with ADHD, after my daughter's diagnosis.
+Since 2013, when I founded the group, my passion has been supporting others on the same journey, using the benefit of the knowledge I’ve picked up along the way.

 Why am I passionate about reducing young people’s screen time?